2026 TSU Agricultural Power & Technology CASE Training

 Institute Location

-The BriefCASE will be held at the TSU Agricultural Education Center on the TSU farm.
-It is actually across the street from 1668 Ed Temple Blvd, but the host will depart the Holiday Inn at 10:30 AM for any participants that want to follow him.
+The institute will be held at the TSU Agricultural Education Center on the TSU farm.
+It is actually across the street from 1668 Ed Temple Blvd.

 Schedules

-If you have any questions about the CASE schedule, please contact CASE Affiliate Professor, Dr. John C. Ricketts (pictured below).
+If you have any questions about the CASE schedule, please contact CASE Affiliate Professor, Dr. John C. Ricketts.

 Lodging and Meals